gVallverdu/dash-mosaica/README.md

 # dash-mosaica

-Dash application for the Mosaica project
+Dash application for the Mosaica project: https://pychemapps.univ-pau.fr/mosaica/

 This application aims to visualize structural data in order to provide a geometrical analysis of a molecular structure.
 It also provides a way to visualize any